 Some federal laws that serve people with disabilities through established eligibility categories still use the term "mental retardation."
-In 2010, the President signed Rosa's Law, which directed the substitution of the term "intellectual disability" in federal education, health, and labor laws; however, the term remains in other federal laws.
+In 2010, the President signed Rosa's Law, which substituted the term "intellectual disability" in federal education, health, and labor laws; however, the term remains in other federal laws.
 In 2013, the Social Security Administration replaced "mental retardation" with "intellectual disability" in its listing of impairments and other sections of its regulations.
 In addition, the Centers for Medicare and Medicaid Services issued regulations to change the terms for long term supports and services in the Medicaid program.
 The Congress should complete this transition by substituting the term "intellectual disability" for the term "mental retardation" whenever a law that uses that term is subject to reauthorization or amendment.
 This change should not in any way alter eligibility requirements or service availability since the change in terms is not intended to do so.
-In its 2014 decision in Hall v.
-Florida, the U.S. Supreme Court announced that it will use the term intellectual disability.
-It is expected that other courts will begin to follow suit.
+In its 2014 decision in $Hall\ v.\ Florid\ a$, the U.S. Supreme Court announced that it will use the term intellectual disability.
+It is expected that other courts will follow suit.